CarringtonAllison/CarringtonAllison/README.md

 ## 🔭 Recent projects

 - [TicTacToe](https://github.com/CarringtonAllison/tictactoe).
 A simple React app that allows you to play tic tac toe.
-Just a fun way to learn some new technologies.
+A fun way to learn and play with some technologies using React, TypeScript, Vite, and Tailwind CSS.

 ## 🌱 I’m currently learning

 - [React 19](https://react.dev/).
-Been reading through the docs for many of the React canary features understanding how they can be used in the future.
+I have been reading through the docs for many of the React canary features understanding how they can be used in the future.
 - [Next.js](https://nextjs.org/).
 Interested in some of the features Next.js offers including